BanG Dream! Ave Mujica

 BanG Dream!
 Ave Mujica, also known as Ave Mujica - The Die is Cast -, is a Japanese anime television series created by Bushiroad and produced by Sanzigen.
 It is a spin-off of the main BanG Dream! anime series, serving as the direct sequel to BanG Dream!
 It's MyGO!!!!!.
 The series aired from January to March 2025.
 A manga adaptation written and illustrated by Pinfu Hiroyama, titled BanG Dream!
-Ave Mujica -manuscriptus-, began serialization in Bushiroad's magazine Comic Growl since January 2025.
+Ave Mujica -manuscriptus-, was serialized in Bushiroad's magazine Comic Growl from January 2025 to March 2026.

-A sequel to both Ave Mujica and It's MyGO!!!!! and an anime film have been announced.
+A sequel to both Ave Mujica and It's MyGO!!!!! is set to premiere in January 2027.
+An anime film produced by Nichicaline, titled BanG Dream!
+Ave Mujica prima aurora, is set to release in October 2026.

 Premise

 The series follows the exploits of the titular band Ave Mujica, one of two bands, along with MyGO!!!!!, that were founded following the breakup of the band Crychic.
 Although Ave Mujica enjoys a growth in popularity after several successful concerts, leader Sakiko Togawa sternly continues to demand the members to follow her vision for the band in an attempt to completely forget her traumatic past, causing clashes within the band that spiral into each member's ulterior motives, insecurities, secrets, and traumas being brought to light.